danjulio/tCam/DesktopApp/readme.md

 * Save and load radiometric image files.
 * Save and load radiometric video (stream) files.
 * Export radiometric data as a common format image file.
+* Export radiometric video files as mp4 movies (Mac only).
 * Graph temperature at up to five points from a stream or video file.
 * Update camera firmware (tCam-Mini requires FW 2.0 and beyond).
 * Discover cameras on the local network (requires tCam-Mini FW 3.0 and beyond)